JoseEliel/AniParty/README.md

 # To do
-* Add comments to different sections of code
+* Add comments to source